Ethnic stereotypes in comics: Coolie

 Several early characters of Asian descent were introduced as the clumsy, foolish and bumbling sidekicks of White male superheroes.
 These characters were frequently caricatures of the Chinese coolie, appearing short in stature, sporting bucked teeth and a queue, and spoke pidgin English.
 These characters often served as comedy relief or as a convenient hostage for the villain of the day.
-Examples of such characters include the controversial Chop-Chop (aka Wu Cheng) of DC's Blackhawk team and Wing-How, sidekick of the Crimson Avenger.
+Examples of such characters include the controversial Chop-Chop (aka Wu Cheng) of DC's Blackhawk team and Wing, sidekick of the Crimson Avenger.

 Chop-Chop

 Chop-Chop was the youngest member of the Blackhawk team created by Will Eisner, Chuck Cuidera, and Bob Powell for Quality Comics during World War II.
 Resembling other Chinese caricatures typical of the era, Chop-Chop was short with bright yellow skin, bucked teeth, and a queue.
 His primary role seemed to be as the chef of the Blackhawk team.
 Strangely, Chop-Chop was also the only member of the Blackhawks who did not wear a Blackhawk uniform; instead, he wore traditional Chinese shirt and pants.

 Many members of the Asian American community found the character of Chop-Chop to be highly controversial and offensive.
 Addressing the disparity of Asian American characters in the comic industry and the stereotypical images of early characters, noted Asian American comics writer Larry Hama said: "Many companies were still coloring Asians bright yellow...
 In the '40s and '50s, the character Chop Chop in the 'Blackhawks' had big buck teeth, a long pigtail and lots of cleavers.
 It wasn't until sometime in the '60s that he evolved into a short slim guy who was a jaundiced shade of orange".

 The event to which Hama refers occurred in Blackhawk #197 (June 1964).
 That issue began the "New Blackhawks", an attempt to modernize the team that included new uniforms.
 Chop-Chop got a uniform and his own aircraft (he had nearly always ridden with Blackhawk or one of the other team members prior to this time).
 Chop-Chop was treated and portrayed as a full member of the team from this point on but certain stereotypical factors were still in play.
 Like most Asian comic book heroes, he was now a martial arts expert.
-This was emphasized even more when the Blackhawks tried being super-powered heroes in issues #228 (January 1967) to #241 (Jun-Jul 1968).
+This was emphasized even more when the Blackhawks tried being super-powered heroes in issues #228 (January 1967) to #241 (Jun–Jul 1968).
 In that run of stories, Chop-Chop was known as "Dr. Hands".